lynnfaraday/aresmush.com/_root/tutorials/config/skin.md

 ---
+title: Configuring the Game Skin
+layout: page
 tags:
 - config
-title: Configuring the game skin (lines).
 ---
-# Configuring the Game Skin

 To configure the game skin: